firebase/FirebaseUI-Android/CONTRIBUTING.md

 ### Code reviews

 All submissions, including submissions by project members, require review.
-We use Github pull requests for this purpose.
+We use GitHub pull requests for this purpose.
 We adhere to the [Google Java style guide](https://google.github.io/styleguide/javaguide.html).
+In addition, style and lint checks are run on each build to ensure quality.
+To run the full suite of tests, checks, lint, etc, run `./gradlew check` (this will ensure the Travis build passes).

 ### The small print